canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 - Spent more time than expected on DMARC policy interpretation — added reference notes to `/notes/email-authentication.md`

 ---
-to be edited -I also relied on URLScan.io for detonation.
-Some evasive pages serve clean content to known analysis infrastructure.
-A sandboxed VM with a fresh browser profile would give higher confidence results for anything the reputation feeds are not catching yet.

-On the MISP side, I created the new event after the investigation.
-That process should be closer to real-time so other analysts at other orgs benefit from the fresh infrastructure IOCs before the attacker reuses the same nodes.

 ---

 ## Artifacts and evidence